rollkit/docs/tutorials/ibc-connection.md

 ```

 ::: tip
-Notice your `channel_id`, you need to specify it when you make the IBC transfer transaction in next step !
+Notice your `channel_id`, you need to specify it when you make the IBC transfer transaction in next step!
 :::

 ### Start relaying packets